icon-account icon-glass

 • Stretching – Not warming up your Achilles tendon and calf muscles properly is another contributing factor to shin splints.
 Consider stretching both before and after your run with various static and dynamic stretches.

-Interested to learn more about shin splints or other types of stress-based muscle injuries?
+Interested to learn more about shin splints or some of the other most common workout injuries?
 Wondering what the best steps to aid workout recovery are?
 Perhaps you have some innovative and inspirational ideas to share?
-Don’t hesitate to contact us over on our Instagram @liveinnermost.
+Don’t hesitate to contact us over on our Instagram @innermostglobal.

 Product Spotlight